moderntribe/square-one/wp-content/plugins/core/src/DB/README.md

 This package creates and manages custom DB tables and their associated objects.
 Each table stores objects of a particular type, found in `Models`.
 To add a new table, simply create a new Model with the requisite methods, as required by the `Storable` interface.
 You then need to add it to the switch in DB_Query::get_storable_instance().

-## Hey Goober, where's the service provider?

-The services are instantiated through `DB_Query`, so I didn't find that I needed one.

 ## Usage

 The `Query\DB_Query` object works something like `WP_Query`: